 Unlike the repeaters which simply passes on all the signals it receives a bridges selectively determines the appropriate segment to which it should pass a signal.

-It does this by reading the address of the entire signal it receives.
-The bridges read the physical location of the source and destination computers from the addresses and store it to a table.
+- It does this by reading the address of the entire signal it receives. - The bridges read the physical location of the source and destination computers from the addresses and store it to a A bridge connecting two LANs

-The process works like this
+• The process works like this